 - Warm-Up Activity.
-Homework assignment: Ask students to read or review the "Five Habits of Historical Thinking" handout and read the background essay "Encountering Ellis Island." - Day 1: Use the PowerPoint presentation What Happened at Ellis Island?.
+Homework assignment: Ask students to read or review the "Five Habits of Historical Thinking" handout and read the background essay "Manifest Destiny: The History of an Idea." - Day 1: Use the PowerPoint presentation Manifest Destiny and Its Critics.
 It provides an overview of the topic for this lesson by applying the Five Habits of Historical Thinking to it.
-Do the two activities embedded in the presentation.

-Homework assignment: Students read or review the "Interpreting Primary Sources Checklist."
-The checklist teaches a systematic way to handle sources.

-Day 2: In class, students study some of the ten primary source documents and complete "Source Analysis" worksheets on them.
+Do the two activities embedded in the presentation. - Homework assignment: Students read or review the "Interpreting Primary Sources Checklist."
+The checklist teaches a systematic way to handle sources. - Day 2: In class, students study some of the ten primary source documents and complete "Source Analysis" worksheets on them.
 They then use their notes to discuss these sources.
-Documents 2, 4, 6, 7, 8, 9, and 10 are suggested.
+Documents 1, 3, 4, 6, 7, 8, and 9 are suggested.